 Two weeks after ovulation, the uterine lining will be discharged through the vagina, and it’s known as your menstrual period.
 This is a true period.
 The menstrual bleeding that you experience is a combination of cervical mucus, the uterine lining, and varying amounts of blood.

-Because your menstrual period is the result of what happens during ovulation, you simply cannot ovulate without a period.
-The only situations in which you’ve ovulated but had no period are pregnancy and uterine scarring.
+Because your menstrual period is the result of what happens during ovulation, it is not common for you to ovulate without a period.
+Common situations in which you ovulated without having a period are in the cases of pregnancy and uterine scarring.

 When your uterus has been scarred – as a result of a reproductive disease, a C-section, D&C procedure, or another medical procedure – the normal thickening and buildup of the uterine lining (which should happen after ovulation) doesn’t occur.
 If this is the case, you may ovulate but have no period.
 (In some cases, you may have a very light period.)